 Mr Simon Graafhuis

 Mr Simon Graafhuis has a Bachelor of Management Studies from the University of Waikato.
 He has been the CFO for the Gallagher Group since 2008 with responsibility for the global finance function.
 His career has also included a variety of mainly finance and project-related roles with LIC, Fonterra and New Zealand Dairy Group.
-Mr Graafhuis has been a Ministerial appointee on Council since December 2014, and is also a member of the Audit and Risk Committee.
+Mr Graafhuis has been a Ministerial appointee on Council since December 2014.

 Mr Graeme Milne